Bandsaw vs Jigsaw: Pros, Cons, Types, & FAQ

 Types of Bandsaws

 Free-standing and benchtop vertical models are what most people envision when they think of bandsaws, but there are several styles to optimize cutting in various contexts.
-Some other bandsaw styles you might find include:

 There are also specialty vertical and horizontal bandsaws for different industries.
 You can find saws specific to wood, metal, and even meat cuts.